tapchik/Simulation/README.md

 ## Roadmap

-- character.motives is a dictionary(key, motive) which allows to introduce unique key and friendly title
+- [x] character.motives is a dictionary(key, motive) which allows to introduce unique key and friendly title
+- [ ] Performing an action takes time
-- options require resources (number of computers available)
+- [ ] Options require resources (number of computers available)